mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Spelljammer/Spelljamming 101.md

 ---

-## Crews, Bridge Roles, and What They Do
+## Crews, Bridge Roles, and What They Do - WIP

 A ship is a community with jobs to match.
 In battle, characters take **bridge roles**; one role per creature (some roles unique, some repeatable).
 You can swap roles as a **bonus action** if the current occupant agrees.